Dhikri

 Dhikri (ढिक्री) is a Nepalese steamed rice cake primarily prepared by the Tharu people of southern Nepal.
 It is an essential food for the Maghi festival.
-It is also served in other festivals such as Dashain.
+It is also served in other festivals such as Dashain and Chhath.

 It is prepared by making a dough with warm water and rice flour.
 The dough is given a shape of sausage.
 It is then steamed by placing a cotton cloth over it.
 It is served with spicy pickles, lentil soup or curry.